zenaton/zenaton-node/README.md

 # Zenaton library for Node

 [Zenaton](https://zenaton.com) helps developers to easily run, monitor and orchestrate background jobs on your workers without managing a queuing system.
-In addition to this, a monitoring dashboard shows you in real-time tasks executions and helps you to handle errors.

-The Zenaton library for Node lets you code and launch tasks using Zenaton platform, as well as write workflows as code.
+Build workflows using Zenaton functions to build control flows around your busines logic and tasks.
+The zenaton engine orchestrates the timing of executions on your workers.
+Include functions like wait for a specific time or event, react to external events within a workflow, run parallel tasks or create schedules by adding just one line of code.
+[More about Zenaton Functions](https://zenaton.com/how-it-works)

+Key capabilities:
+Single Tasks - dispatch or schedule an asynchronous job with just one line of code Workflows - Write complicated business logic in easily readable and familiar code.
+Factor in time (wait) and trigger tasks and trigger events based on internal or external variables (APIs & third party services).
+Real time Monitoring - Get a real time view of workers and tasks - scheduled, processing and executed.
+Scheduler - Schedule recurrent tasks and workflows and automatically retry tasks that fail or get alerts when there are errors or timeouts.
+Error Handling: - Alerts for errors and timeouts and retry, resume or kill processes.
+React to errors by writing logic into workflow code to trigger retries or other actions.

 You can sign up for an account on [Zenaton](https://zenaton.com) and go through the [tutorial in Node](https://app.zenaton.com/tutorial/node).

 - [What's new](WHATSNEW.md).